 DC offered readers the opportunity to vote on whether or not Todd survived the beating and explosion.
 The vote did not go in Todd's favor, and he was officially done for.

 Following the release of the Christopher Nolan's The Dark Knight in 2008, fans were aching for another fix of Heath Ledger's nihilistic, awe-inspiring depiction of the Joker.

-The answer came in the form of Brian Azzarello and Lee Bermejo's Joker graphic novel, which had been in the works for years before the movie appeared in theater.
-In this fascinating tale, told from the eyes of one of Joker's henchman, readers are treated to a ground-level experience of seeing a colossus of evil in action after his release from Arkham Asylum.
+The answer came in the form of Brian Azzarello and Lee Bermejo's Joker graphic novel, which had been in the works for years before the movie appeared in theaters.
+In this fascinating tale, told from the eyes of one of Joker's henchmen, readers are treated to a ground-level experience of seeing a colossus of evil in action after his release from Arkham Asylum.

 Joker doesn't take it easy on his enemies in the comic.
-One guy, Monty, who really pisses Joker off, is skinned alive and paraded onstage at a club for all to see.
+One guy, Monty, who really gets on the Joker's bad side, is skinned alive and paraded onstage at a club for all to see.

-On par with the Joker's brutal beating of Jason Todd is his shocking attack on none other than Commissioner Jim Gordon's daughter, Barbara, in Alan Moore's iconic graphic novel The Killing Joke.
+On par with the Joker's harsh beating of Jason Todd is his shocking strike on none other than Commissioner Jim Gordon's daughter, Barbara, in Alan Moore's iconic graphic novel The Killing Joke.

 In the book, Joker embarks on a twisted mission: to give Commissioner Gordon "one bad day," with the goal of proving that even the most morally principled person can be driven insane, and turned into an animal, by the horrors of the human condition.
 Joker's mission kicks off with a surprise visit to Barbara's home, where he shoots her through the spine, paralyzing her, then takes off all her clothes and takes photos of her, thus violating her.

 The act was so shocking it's still hotly debated to this day, especially after the 2016 release of the DC Animated adaptation.